 This is also one of the few places where gambling is allowed.
 The betting takes place in the stands and is done by elaborate hand signals.
 I personally wouldn’t try it unless you are in the company of someone who is familiar with the system.

-In Bangkok, there are exhibition fights outside of the MBK shopping center every Wednesday at 6:00 p.m – 8:30 p.m.
-It is free to watch and usually draws quite a sizable crowd.
+In downtown Bangkok, there are Thai Boxing fights monthly at the MBK shopping center.
+It is actually free to watch and usually draws quite a sizable crowd.
+Great fun!

 Women have no place in traditional Muay Thai and are not allowed to fight in the big stadiums like the Lumpinee Stadium.
 MBK, however, allows women to fight at their stage.